What Is Preventive Care?

 Preventive care, also known as wellness, is essential to helping your pet live a long, healthy, and happy life.
 When most people think of preventive care for their pet, they think of vaccines.
 While vaccinations are very important, there are actually four cornerstones of preventive care which are equally essential.
 Our Whole Health Plans incorporate all four of these cornerstones:

-At Frontier, an exam is not just a complete physical examination and health assessment, but an opportunity for your veterinarian to assess and appreciate your pet as an individual.
-No two pets have the exact same lifestyle- this is something that we take the time to understand and use as the basis for our medical recommendations.
-And that exam?
-There is actually more to it than you might think!
-Check out this guide - Your Pet’s Physical Exam – to find out what your veterinarian is actually doing when it looks like all she’s doing is petting your pet!
+Exams – At Frontier, an exam is not just a complete physical examination and health assessment, but an opportunity for your veterinarian to know and appreciate your pet as an individual.
+No two pets have the exact same lifestyle.
+Our veterinarians take the time to understand your pet and use this knowledge as the basis for medical recommendations.
+We currently perform dog wellness exams and cat wellness exams.

-Internal parasites are some of the most easily treatable of potentially serious pet health conditions.
-Twice a year intestinal screens are recommended by the Companion Animal Parasite Council (CAPC) and strongly encouraged by our veterinarians.
-Preventative routine de-worming against parasites such as roundworm, which can be spread to humans, is very important to the health of your entire family.
+Parasite Screening – Internal parasites can make your pet seriously ill, but fortunately they are also easy to prevent.
+Twice-a-year intestinal screens are recommended by the Companion Animal Parasite Council (CAPC) and our veterinarians.
+Preventive routine deworming against parasites such as roundworm, which can infect humans and cause serious illness, is important to the health of your entire family.